Voynich manuscript: Early history

 According to the letter, Mnishovsky (but not necessarily Rudolf) speculated that the author was 13th-century Franciscan friar and polymath Roger Bacon.
 Marci said that he was suspending judgment about this claim, but it was taken quite seriously by Wilfrid Voynich, who did his best to confirm it.
 Voynich contemplated the possibility that the author was Albertus Magnus if not Roger Bacon.

 The assumption that Bacon was the author led Voynich to conclude that John Dee sold the manuscript to Rudolf.
 Dee was a mathematician and astrologer at the court of Queen Elizabeth I of England who was known to have owned a large collection of Bacon's manuscripts.

-Dee and his scrier (spirit medium) Edward Kelley lived in Bohemia for several years, where they had hoped to sell their services to the emperor.
+Dee and his scryer (spirit medium) Edward Kelley lived in Bohemia for several years, where they had hoped to sell their services to the emperor.
 However, this sale seems quite unlikely, according to John Schuster, because Dee's meticulously kept diaries do not mention it.

 If Bacon did not create the Voynich manuscript, a supposed connection to Dee is much weakened.
-It was thought possible, prior to the carbon dating of the manuscript, that Dee or Kelley might have written it and spread the rumor that it was originally a work of Bacon's in the hopes of later selling it.
+It was thought possible, prior to the carbon dating of the manuscript, that Dee or Kelley might have written it and spread the rumour that it was originally a work of Bacon's in the hopes of later selling it.